Jordy-VL/jordy-vl.github.io/pages/blog.md

 INTELLIGENT AUTOMATION: *Learn how to harness Artificial Intelligence to boost business and make our world more human*

-The book has a really well-sculpted structure and really reads like a train!
+The book has a really well-sculpted structure and reads like a train!
 What I did notice during my reading is that it's best to read each chapter in its entirety, since picking up where you left off might be hard to orient yourself again.
 One exception is chapter 3, which has